Srirangam

 Inside Sri Kothanada Ramar temple a mural depicts Lakshman anointing Vibhasana.

-The ocean at Ramesvaram, South India.
+The ocean at Ramesvaram.

 A doorstep in Ramesvaram.